harold-fv/Social-Network-API/README.md

 git clone https://github.com/harold-fv/Social-Network-API

-2. Next, run the following on the command line to install the package, npm i mongoose.
+2. Next, run the following on the command line to install the package, npm i express mongoose

 3. After you install the package ,from the command line type, npm run start.
 This is to load and run the program.